Robinpig/Note/docs/CS/Java/Spring/Transaction.md

+> [!NOTE]
+>
-Note that isolation level and timeout settings will not get applied unless an actual new transaction gets started.
+> Note that isolation level and timeout settings will not get applied unless an actual new transaction gets started.
 As only `PROPAGATION_REQUIRED`, `PROPAGATION_REQUIRES_NEW` and `PROPAGATION_NESTED` can cause that, it usually doesn't make sense to specify those settings in other cases.